hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 - **Site Admin Role**: (default: `site-admins`; make blank to disable) An alternate way of managing site-admin permissions; if a role with this name is present in the value of the Team Attribute Name attribute, the user is an admin.

     We recommend using the "site admin attribute name" setting instead.
-If you are using the site admin attribute, disable "site admin role" by deleting its value.
+If you are using the site admin attribute, you can disable "site admin role" by deleting its value.

 ### User Session